PDP Chieftain, Supporters Dump Party for APC in Katsina

 Francis Sardauna in Katsina

-A chieftain of the Peoples Democratic Party (PDP) in Katsina State, Alhaji Hamisu Gambo, and his supporters have defected to the ruling All Progressives Congress (APC) barely 80 days to the 2023 general election.
+Barely 80 days to the 2023 general elections, a Chieftain of the Peoples’ Democratic Party (PDP) in Katsina State, Mr. Hamisu Gambo, and his supporters have defected to the ruling All Progressives Congress (APC).

-The defection of Gambo, an elder statesman, a former parliamentarian and kinsman of late President Umaru Musa Yar’Adua, to the APC may not be unconnected to the leadership tussle rocking PDP in the state.
+The defection of Gambo, an elder statesman and a former parliamentarian and kinsman of Late President Umaru Musa Yar’adua, to the APC might not be unconnected to the leadership tussle rocking PDP in the state.

 Gambo, who was received into the APC fold by Governor Aminu Bello Masari at the Government House, attributed his decision to “the good and purpose-driven leadership” style of the governor.

-The governor identified Gambo as an astute politician who can add value to the victory of the APC at both federal and state levels in the forthcoming 2023 general election.
+The governor identified Hamisu Gambo as an astute politician who would add value to the APC at both federal and state levels in the forthcoming 2023 general election.